 The message will be posted to the openkim google group:

 Members of the OpenKIM development team actively monitor this forum and will do their best to respond to questions in a timely fashion.
-This forum is also used to announce minor new releases and bug fixes.
+This forum is also used to announce major and minor new releases and bug fixes.

 It is highly recommended for users who plan to work with the KIM API to become members of the openkim group.
 (Just go to the above link and click on "Join this group" on the right of the screen.)